anas-p/In-App-Purchase---iOS/README.md

 # In-App Purchase - iOS
 A simple In-App Purchase example that handles an In-App purchase, and restoring a product.

-Make sure to read [Apple's In-App Purchase documentation](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnectInAppPurchase_Guide/Chapters/Introduction.html) and Use a Sandbox test user to test IAP, not your actual App store credentials.
+Make sure to read [Apple's In-App Purchase documentation](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnectInAppPurchase_Guide/Chapters/Introduction.html) and use a sandbox test user to test in-app purchase, not your actual App store credentials.

 Test In-App Purchase on device, since it does not work on the iOS Simulator.